Healthcare Administration Career Guide

 - Communication: Communication plays a central role in a healthcare administrator’s daily tasks.
 They must communicate effectively with physicians, insurance collectors, and staff.

-- Teamwork: Healthcare administrators work as team members to better their healthcare facility.
+- Teamwork: Healthcare administrators work as team members to make their healthcare facility better.

-- Organization: While leading a healthcare facility, organization is key to maintaining effective goals and completing time-sensitive projects.
+- Organization: While leading a healthcare facility, organization is key to achieving effective goals and completing time-sensitive projects.

 - Budgeting: Knowing how to budget millions of dollars ensures that the hospital and healthcare facility is profitable.